Can you have dental implants with receding gums? All you need to know!

 What happens if I get gum disease after an implant?

 Getting an implant does not completely eliminate the chances of gum disease.
-Oral hygiene plays a crucial role in the longevity of your implants.
+Oral hygiene plays a crucial role in the longevity of your gum implants.
 Therefore, it is important for you to be consistent and thorough with your dental care.
 Make sure to regularly brush, floss, and visit your dentist every few weeks.
 It prevents gum diseases as well as other dental issues and complications.

 When is it too late for gum graftings?